Lexicon-Martelleur/Game-Console-Prototype/Issues.md

 - Hard to understand event, events dependent on other events, improve DX.

 - Change position to start position on last map.

-- Game Over not displayed when health zero on terrain.